 As he was about to bring the spade down a worker grasped the spades shaft in his hand.
 The foreman swivelled around, glaring threateningly at the culprit.
 The young worker stared straight back, anger and murderous intent filling his face, his other fist clenched down by his side.
 The foreman spat out foul threats of severe violence and terrible retribution.
 The worker was unmoved.
 Two others joined him and they surrounded the foreman, staring at him in menacing silence.
 All at once they swung at him, punching him to the ground and stamping on his face.
 They gave him such a severe beating that he whimpered and wailed in agony, begging for them to stop.
 They took a crate of strawberries and forced them down his throat, making him retch and gag as the strawberries smeared across his face.
 Then, belatedly coming to their senses and realising what they had done, they turned and fled into the undergrowth, aiming to make their way back to the relative safety of their own neighbourhood.

 Over in the wealthy district a middle-aged couple were playing tennis on their estate.
 Their gardener was pruning the shrubs to the left of the court as they traded shots over the net.
-When they had finished they sat down under the shade of a beech tree.
+When they had finished they sat down under the cool shade of a beech tree.
 Foremost on their mind was the disturbance in the neighbouring district that had occurred the previous day.
 Reaching for a strawberry the man dipped it in the cream and then popped it into his mouth.
 It was a terrible business, he concluded, and right under their noses too.
 The pickers were clearly driven to violence by the bullying and the abuse but in his eyes it still didn’t justify their actions.
 They should have gone to the police, whereas now they were the ones rightly in trouble with the law.
 His wife, being of a more liberal mind, disagreed.
 The foreman deserved what he got.
 The important thing, she argued, was that the industry was properly regulated and enforced.
-Biting into a strawberry she pondered the idea of starting a campaign amongst her neighbours to highlight the working conditions of the pickers, possibly creating a social media page to generate interest and provide information.
+Biting into a strawberry she pondered the idea of starting a campaign amongst her neighbours to highlight the working conditions of the pickers, possibly creating a social media page to generate interest and provide information, with a badge people could put on their profile.
+Or have a tennis tournament fundraiser and get her friend the actor involved for some publicity.
 Yes, she thought, she’d start this afternoon.

 Author Notes: This isn't a final draft, so any feedback or constructive criticism is welcome!